 Again, there is a strong sacred tie in this word linking the community and the land that community cultivates - svet.
 The nature is sacred!

-It contains sacred light by definition of terms.
+It is ligt by definition of terms.
 We will come back to the sacredness of 'svet' in the conclusion.